Mental & Social Health Services

 |Hispanic or Latino||1,871|

-Mental Health Services appeals to people across the globe.
+Students from other countries are interested in Mental Health Services, too.
 About 1.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia